-Computing at St John Southworth
+Computing at Saint John Southworth RC Primary School

 All pupils at St John Southworth RC Primary School have the right to have rich, deep learning experiences that balance all the aspects of computing.
 With technology playing such a significant role in society today, we believe ‘Computational thinking’ is a skill children must be taught if they are to be able to participate effectively and safely in this digital world.
 A high-quality computing education equips pupils to use creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.